 The poem begins with the speaker stating that during the day the world “woos” her.
 She is taken in by the softness and fairness, or beauty, of the scenes.
 Then night comes and everything changes.
 The landscape is transformed and she is confronted with everything “Loathsome and foul.”
-Snakes glide through the scenes before her and it is not until day dawns again that she feels safe.
+Snakes glide through the scenes before her and it is not until the day dawns again that she feels safe.

 The next quatrain presents a similar image.
-Day is beautiful, filled with “sweet flowers” and “Ripe fruits.”
-While night is a place of nothingness.
+The day is beautiful, filled with “sweet flowers” and “Ripe fruits.”
+While the night is a place of nothingness.
 There is no prayer and there is no joy.
 In the last six lines of the text, the turn occurs.
 The speaker describes how after looking at the situation from afar she has come to the conclusion that day is the falsehood.
 It is nothing but a front put on by the darkness in order to draw one into temptation.